Medical Doctorate Thesis

 The presentation of a dissertation has been one of the requirements for the degree of Doctor of Medicine at Yale for over a century.
-Initially, case reports and reviews of literature predominated, but as the scientific method found its place in medicine, the faculty has required that dissertations presented be based on original investigation either in the laboratory or in the clinic.
-This experience is considered an important and essential phase of a curriculum which is designed to promote the development of critical judgment, habits of self-education and imagination, as well as the acquisition of knowledge and research skills.
+Initially, case reports and reviews of literature predominated, but as the scientific method found its place in medicine, the faculty required that dissertations presented be based on original investigation either in the laboratory or in the clinic.

 Student Research & the M.D.
 Thesis

-All students at Yale University School of Medicine engage in research during medical school, with the exception of students who have a Ph.D. degree before matriculation.
+All students at Yale University School of Medicine must engage in research during medical school, with the exception of students who have a Ph.D. degree before matriculation.
 A wide choice of subjects for research is permitted.
 Students may choose basic laboratory projects or may investigate clinical, epidemiologic or sociologic (including medicine and humanities) topics.
 Publications in the literature may serve as the source of data for research.
-One basic requirement applies to all projects: there must be a specific hypothesis that can be supported or rejected by new data that are generated by the student.
-Data must be subjected to statistical analysis and results should either confirm or reject the original hypothesis.

 Yale Journal of Biology and Medicine